 A: Yes, children under 18 are welcome.
 They must be with a responsible adult – a 17 year old with an 18 or 19 year old friend is not sufficient.
-We’d just like to remind you that as with any licensed premises, it is illegal for under 18’s to buy (or attempt to buy) or consume alcohol.
+As with any licensed premises, it is illegal for under 18s to buy (or attempt to buy) or consume alcohol.
 It’s also illegal to buy (or attempt to buy) alcohol for somebody under 18.
-Saturday is family day, when entertainments for children are also provided.
+Saturday is family day, when entertainment for children are also provided.

-A: At the bars, the festival supports and operates the Challenge 21 scheme; if you are lucky enough to appear under 21, then please don’t be offended if you are asked for ID to check you are over 18.
+A: At the bars, the festival supports and operates the Challenge 21 scheme.
+If you are lucky enough to appear under 21, then please don’t be offended if you are asked for ID to check you are over 18.
 The only acceptable ID is a government issued photo ID (photo driving licence or passport) or a card showing the PASS Scheme hologram.
-We thank you for your cooperation and understanding.

 A: Sorry, but there is not a cash machines on site.
 Therefore, please make sure that you bring enough cash with you.
 There are also several banks nearby and pass-outs are available should you need to use a cash machine.

 A: Yes, dogs are allowed on site at all times but must be kept on a lead and must not be allowed to annoy customers (or other dogs).
 Many people sit on the grass and so we ask that you bring bags so that you can pick up dog mess.

 A: For beers, ciders, mead and wine, please ask at the bar where the product is being served from – volunteers will be able to advise.
 The food vendors are all independent operators and all should display allergen information.
 Please see the allergens page for more information.

 A: Ask behind the bar for suitable beers for you.
 Some bottled beers and normally all ciders and wines are also suitable.
 The food vendors are all independent operators and will be able to advise you which foods are suitable.
 There is more information available here.